SteveLauC/Notes/programming-language/Rust/crust-of-rust/Live-coding_a_linked_hash_map_in_Rust.md

 4. Rehashing

-   Doubling the bucket means you need to create another bucket that is twice large as the previous one, and re`insert` the existing entries to the new bucket.
+   Doubling the bucket means you need to create another `HashMap` that is twice large as the previous one, and re`insert` the existing entries to the new bucket.

-   This is quite expensive, we should try to avoid this as much as possible.
+   This is **quite expensive**, we should try to avoid this as much as possible.